Tool to make an euclidean division from the dividend and the divisor to get the quotient and the remainder.

 This software is not limited, it can calculated with any number, including big numbers with arbitrary precision.

 dCode retains ownership of the "Euclidean Division" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Euclidean Division" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Euclidean Division" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Euclidean Division" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Euclidean Division" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Euclidean Division" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Euclidean Division" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.